-Fruit rots: Bitter rot and black rot - These rots are usually controlled by fungicide applications pre-bloom to first cover.
+Fruit rots are best controlled by fungicide applications applied from pre-bloom to first cover.
 Proper pruning and removal of infected berries, leaves and old fruit stems from the previous winter may reduce disease.
-If bitter rot is very heavy, fungicides can be applied at shoot emergence, 3-5 inches, 8-10 inches and at 7-10 day intervals until fruit set.
+If bitter rot is very severe, fungicides can be applied at shoot emergence, 3-5 inches, 8-10 inches and at 7-10 day intervals until fruit set.
 Black rot-susceptible cultivars can be sprayed with a fungicide every 14 days from the start of new growth until after bloom.
-Black rot control is particularly needed on highly susceptible cultivars such as Carlos and Cowart.
-Ripe rot - Ripe rot can be particularly severe on susceptible cultivars such as Higgins, Magnolia, Summit, Watergate, Carlos, Fry, Dixieland, and Scuppernong.
-Abound and other QoI fungicides are the materials of choice in vineyards where ripe rot is a problem However resistance is likely developing to these chemicals.
+Ripe rot can be severe on susceptible cultivars such as Higgins, Magnolia, Summit, Watergate, Carlos, Fry, Dixieland, and Scuppernong.
+Abound and other QoI fungicides are the materials of choice in vineyards where ripe rot is a problem.
+However, ripe rot resistance is likely developing to these chemicals.
 Sooty blotch causes a dark, superficial discoloration on the surface of otherwise healthy fruit; the disease is common on unsprayed vines of the cultivar Fry.
-Macrophoma rot - control can be improved with early cover sprays of Captan, particularly on susceptible cultivars such as Cowart, Fry, Higgins, Summit and Triumph.
+Macrophoma rot control can be improved with early cover sprays of Captan, particularly on susceptible cultivars such as Cowart, Fry, Higgins, Summit and Triumph.